 I am always looking for outstanding graduate students with interests and expertise in environmental governance most generally.
-More narrowly, my current research funding would support: 2-3 MA students focused on any of: formal and informal permitting processes in Canada's mining sector; Indigenous communities and energy transitions; agri-environmental stewardship in highly productive landscapes.
-Looking for students to begin fall 2017.
+More narrowly, my current research funding would support: MA and PhD students focused on any of: novel governance in Canada's mining sector; Indigenous communities, energy transitions, and carbon management; and agri-environmental stewardship in highly productive landscapes.
+Looking for students to begin fall 2019.

 We are seeking motivated and enthusiastic applicants to join the Surface Processes Research Group in the Geography Department at University of Guelph.
 At present we are recruiting for 2-3 MSc projects, involving field and lab work, and include opportunities to attend and participate in conferences.
 These opportunities offer you the chance to truly get your feet wet and be the researcher in those pictures you've been looking at in lectures throughout your undergrad career.

 University of Guelph, Dept. of Geography has funded graduate and post-doctoral opportunities in the broad area of disruptive technologies and the future of agri-food systems.
 Briefly, the same technologies that created the Internet and are transforming medicine are just now being applied into agri-food systems.
 The potential benefits of these technologies are huge and include the ability to produce more food on less land and with fewer inputs.
 However, technologies such as gene editing tools, self-guided tractors, and robotic milking partners also have significant (and to a large extent unexplored) social consequences.

 Data governance, privacy, cyber security, and data ownership including the possible consequences of corporate control of digital agri-food data.